HumptyDumptyDevs/chainmail/README.md

 ## 🎯 Project Goals

 - **Empower information distribution:** Provide a platform and mechanisms for encrypted transmission of email data.
-- **Verify authenticity:** Ensure that information transferred between parties are authentic.
+- **Verify authenticity:** Ensure that information transferred between parties is authentic.
-- **Protect privacy:** Obfuscate the identity of an email recipient
+- **Protect privacy:** Redact the identity of an email recipient

 ## 🏗️ Project Structure